Read our 2014 Report Card for Bachmann.

-Bachmann was the primary sponsor of 2 bills that were enacted:
+Bachmann was the primary sponsor of 1 bill that was enacted:

 - H.R.
 43 (113th): To designate the facility of the United States Postal Service located at 14 Red River Avenue North in Cold Spring, Minnesota, as the “Officer Tommy Decker Memorial ...

 We consider a bill enacted if one of the following is true: a) it is enacted itself, b) it has a companion bill in the other chamber (as identified by Congress) which was enacted, or c) if about one third or more of its provisions were incorporated into bills that were enacted (as determined by an automated text analysis, applicable beginning with bills in the 110th Congress).

 Bachmann sponsored bills primarily in these issue areas:

 Some of Bachmann’s most recently sponsored bills include...

 - H.Res.
 762 (113th): Expressing support for the goals of National Adoption Day and National Adoption ...

 - H.R.
 5551 (113th): Heartbeat Informed Consent Act

 - H.R.
 5408 (113th): Terrorist Denaturalization and Passport Revocation Act

 - H.R.
 5194 (113th): Muslim Brotherhood Terrorist Designation Act of 2014